All Episodes

 I don't know if you saw any of the TV shows down there.

-I I it is you know, weather can be so devastating.
+It is, you know, weather can be so devastating.

 I know, and I wanted to say something.

-You know, we saw that thing, you did you know that it was his correspondence and everything else.
+You know that we just correspondence and everything else.

-So that thing coming seven, eight days away.
+Saw that thing coming seven, eight days away.

-It was seeing that thing days and days away, but what happens is no name on it or whatever, and it gets uh lost in the crack.
+But what happens is no name on it or whatever, and it gets lost in the crack.

 We've seen the devastation over the years.

-Let's go to Cecilia, Traverse City in Michigan.
+Let's go to Cecilia, Traverse City, in Michigan.

 How are you, Cecilia?